fordesmith/crisp-dna/_docs/what-is-syncopate.md

 ========================================

 > Syncopate is a home for people who like to challenge the status quo and improve human potential to create a better world.
-We do this by uncovering and developing digital innovations and talent and using them to further our client’s success.
+We do this by uncovering and developing digital innovations, ways of working and human talent and using them to further our client’s success.
 We work collaboratively with our clients on their most ambitious challenges to deliver lasting change that matters.

 We value: